-The history of Istanbul dates back to 638 B.C.
-Istanbul has been an important transit point between Asia and Europe for centuries and it has been home to various cultures.
+The history of Istanbul dates back to 660 BC Istanbul has been an important transit point between Asia and Europe for centuries and it has been home to various cultures.
 Istanbul served as the capital for old civilizations such as Greeks, Romans, Byzantines, and the Ottomans.
-Therefore, it has been identified with thousands of years of legends.
+Therefore, it has been identified with famous Emperors and Sultans.

 In this post, I will try to emphasize the importance of exploring the historical monuments of Istanbul with a private tour guide.
 Thus, you will realize what you would miss if you visited Istanbul without a knowledgeable and experienced tour guide.
 Let’s have a look at the legends that have been identified with the city since the days it was founded.